 - Holding a crystal that is good for grounding.
 Smoky Quartz or Black Tourmaline are good examples.
 I often carry one in my pocket if I feel a little light headed.

-- Massaging your palms and soles – this is a quite way to make that mind-body connection that brings you back to the moment.
+- Massaging you palms and soles of your feet. – this is a quite way to make that mind-body connection that brings you back to the moment.
 Even better go and get a massage if you can!

 - Visualise tree roots coming out of your feet and diving deep into the ground and tying around the earths core.